rach7777/monax-may/content/blog/2015/2015-04-14-ei-summer-interns.md

 * Read this carefully.

-* Send a short CV or precis of your previous work/study experience in .PDF format to preston@erisindustries.com .

 * Write a 250 word project proposal for an open-source, smart contract-driven distributed application and submit it in markdown by pull request to our [Internship Applications repo](https://github.com/eris-ltd/internships). **Do not do this if you do not want your proposal to become public and open-source** (Creative Commons licence).

 * We'll contact you within two weeks if we'd like to take the application further.